-Apart from the above mentioned disturbances, another common fault in the early service stage of catenary is the CWI.
-The long-term service, mounting errors, contact incidents, and poor maintenance may result in plastic deformation, loose and even breakage of droppers, which represent the major source for variation of the contact wire height, as illustrated in Fig. 2, and directly affects the vertical contact quality of the pantograph and the catenary.
+Apart from the abovementioned disturbances, another common fault in the early service stage of the catenary is CWI.
+Long-term service, mounting errors, contact incidents, and poor maintenance may result in plastic deformation, loosening and even breakage of droppers, which represents the major source of variation in the contact wire height, as illustrated in Fig. 2, and directly affects the vertical contact quality of the pantograph and the catenary.
 The significant deviation of the real contact wire height with respect to its design position has been acknowledged in [26].
-But in most previous studies, only the design data is used to model the catenary.
-The CWI is firstly involved in the study of pantograph-catenary interaction in [27], in which the CWI is taken as the additional displacement of the contact wire to calculate the contact force.
-In [28], the important implication of the contact wire pre-sag on the interaction performance of pantograph-catenary is indicated through numerical simulations.
+However, in most previous studies, only the design data are used to model the catenary.
+CWI is first involved in the study of pantograph-catenary interaction in [27], in which CWI is taken as the additional displacement of the contact wire in the calculation of the contact force.
+In [28], the important implication of the contact wire pre-sag on the interaction performance of the pantograph-catenary is indicated through numerical simulations.
 An analytical model to evaluate the contribution of the catenary geometry to the contact force fluctuation is developed in [29].
-In [30], a time-frequency representative is presented to locate and identify the CWI from the contact force based on Zhao–Atlas–Marks time-frequency distribution (ZAMD).
-Based on this work, the concept of structure wavelength of catenary is proposed to quantify the negative effect of CWI [31].
-As the development of the detection technique, field data are collected to study the impact of contact wire irregularities on the pantograph-catenary interaction [32].
+In [30], a time-frequency representative is presented to locate and identify the CWI from the contact force based on the Zhao–Atlas–Marks time-frequency distribution (ZAMD).
+Based on this work, the concept of the structure wavelength of the catenary is proposed to quantify the negative effect of CWI [31].
+As the detection technique develops, field data are collected to study the impact of contact wire irregularities on the pantograph-catenary interaction [32].
 However, there are still some significant shortcomings in the existing works on this research topic.
-Firstly, most works treat the CWI as additional displacements to calculate the contact force.
-This assumption is unrealistic, as the CWI is normally caused by the plastic deformation of the catenary geometry, which should be described in the initial configuration of the catenary.
-Secondly, the CWI is a random disturbance to the pantograph-catenary system.
-The stochastic representative of the CWI should be discussed.
-In the research field of track irregularities, the Power Spectral Density (PSD) function is normally used to represent the frequency distribution of the random time series.
-Different standard PSD forms of track irregularities have been proposed for the networks in different countries, such as China [33], United State [34] and France [35].
-Normally the standard PSD of track irregularities can be used for two objectives.
-One is to generate the random history of track irregularities for the simulation of vehicle-track interaction, and the other is to set up a benchmark for the assessment of the health condition of track.
+First, most works treat CWI as additional displacement in the calculation of the contact force.
+This assumption is unrealistic, as CWI is normally caused by plastic deformation of the catenary geometry, which should be described in the initial configuration of the catenary.
+Second, CWI is a random disturbance to the pantograph-catenary system.
+The stochastic representation of CWI should be discussed.
+In the research field of track irregularities, the power spectral density (PSD) function is normally used to represent the frequency distribution of a random time series.
+Different standard PSD forms of track irregularities have been proposed for networks in different countries, such as China [33], the United States [34] and France [35].
+Normally, the standard PSD of track irregularities can be used for two objectives.
+One objective is to generate the random history of track irregularities for the simulation of vehicle-track interaction, and the other is to set up a benchmark for the assessment of the health condition of the track.